Ann Blyth: Universal

 Blyth began her acting career initially as "Anne Blyth", but changed the spelling of her first name to "Ann" at the beginning of her film career.
 She made her film debut in 1944, teamed with Donald O'Connor and Peggy Ryan in the teenager musical Chip Off the Old Block (1944).
 She followed it with two similar films: The Merry Monahans (1944), with O'Connor and Ryan again, and Babes on Swing Street (1944) with Ryan.
-She had a supporting role in the bigger-budgeted Bowery to Broadway (1944), a showcase of Universal musical talent.
+She had a supporting role in the bigger-budgetted Bowery to Broadway (1944), a showcase of Universal musical talent.

 On loan to Warner Brothers, Blyth was cast "against type" as Veda Pierce, the scheming, ungrateful daughter of Joan Crawford in Mildred Pierce (1945).
 Her dramatic portrayal won her outstanding reviews, and she received a nomination for an Academy Award for Best Supporting Actress.
 Blyth was only 16 when she made the Michael Curtiz film.
-(Crawford won the Best Actress award for that film).
+(Crawford won the Best Actress award.)

-After Mildred Pierce, Blyth sustained a broken back while tobogganing in Snow Valley and was not able to fully capitalize on the film's success.
+After Mildred Pierce, Blyth sustained a broken back while tobogganning in Snow Valley in the Southern California mountains and was not able to fully capitalize on the film's success.

 She recovered and made two films for Mark Hellinger's unit at Universal: Swell Guy (1946), with Sonny Tufts, and Jules Dassin's Brute Force (1947) with Burt Lancaster.
-During this time, her father died.
 Universal lent her to MGM to play the female lead in Killer McCoy (1947), a boxing film with Mickey Rooney that was a box-office hit.

 Back at Universal, Blyth did a film noir with Charles Boyer and Jessica Tandy, A Woman's Vengeance (1948), affecting a British accent.
 She was then cast in the part of Regina Hubbard in Lillian Hellman's Another Part of the Forest (1948), an adaptation of the 1946 play wherein Regina had been played by Patricia Neal.
 The play was a prequel to The Little Foxes.
 Blyth followed it with Mr. Peabody and the Mermaid (1948) with William Powell.
 She was top-billed in Red Canyon (1949), a Western with Howard Duff.